thunkable/docs-thunkable-com/x/4-download.md

 ---

 Thunkable makes it easy to download your app project to your phone.

-On iOS, there is a limit of one downloaded app per phone and usually requires more time to build
+On iOS, due to constraints from Apple, there is a limit of one downloaded app per phone and usually requires more time to build.

 |  | Android | iOS |
 | :--- | :--- | :--- |